What is Email CTR and How to Improve It (Plus Best Practices)

 After grabbing the recipients’ attention, you will let them skim it fast and nudge them at the same time.
 Then, they will decide whether to click the call-to-action (CTA) button or not.
 Read this article “7 Email Copy Characteristics You Should Know to Write Winning Emails” for better understanding.

 3. Use Only One Effective CTA Button

 Some people are lazy to write multiple emails.
 Some want to be “clever” by taking advantage of promoting multiple products within one email.
-Even, some try to provoke the audience excessively to do the clicks.
+Even, some try to provoke the audience excessively to clicks.

 That’s why they end up squeezing multiple call-to-action buttons into a single email which is very bad.